thorn-lab/coronavirus_structural_task_force/pdb/3c_like_proteinase/SARS-CoV-2/5rej/README.md

 ## Basefolder

-5rej.pdb and 5rej.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+5rej.pdb and 5rej.cif - the coordinates of the threedimensional molecular model

-5rej-sf.cif - contains deposited diffraction data for this PDB entry, if the structure has been solved with X-ray or neutron crystallography.
+5rej-sf.cif - deposited diffraction data for this PDB entry

-5rej.mtz - contains structure factors after automatic refinement of molecular model against the diffraction data.
+5rej.mtz - structure factors after automatic refinement of molecular model against the diffraction data

 ## Subfolders